We are

 ADEB's Executive Committee

-The Executive Committee consists of three full members who take on the positions of Chairman, Deputy Chairman and Previous Past Chairman, plus one associate member.
-These members are elected by their peers at the AGM and may sit for a term of two years.
-An administrator also sits in on the meetings to take the minutes.
+The Executive Committee consists of three full members who take on the positions of Chair, Vice Chair and previous Chair, plus one associate member.
+These members are elected by their peers at the AGM and are appointed for a term of twelve months.

 Current ADEB members